Rabbits are cute animals with long ears.

 Male rabbits are called bucks, females are does and the young are called kittens.
 A group of rabbits is called a herd.
 Rabbits are most active in the morning and evening.
 This behaviour is called 'crepuscular'.

 Rabbits have long ears that can twitch so they can hear sounds from different directions.
 They stand upright on their hind legs when they need to see some distance to look out for danger.
-When they see danger, they thump their back legs to let others know.
+When they see danger, they thump a back leg on the ground to let others know.
 A rabbit's teeth never stop growing, and chewing their food helps keep their teeth short.
 When rabbits are stressed, they shed fur.
 This is for defence: it is a way of getting free if a predator grabs it.

 Rabbits are herbivores, eating only plants.
 Because plants are so hard to digest, rabbits produce two kinds of poo.
 The first is chewed and swallowed again so they can get enough nutrition from the food.
 A pet rabbit can be fed dry pellets that is specially made for rabbits, with the right amount of fibre, and with the right ingredients that won't upset your pet's digestion.
 They need lots of hay and fresh greens, such as spinach, carrot tops, parsley, some kinds of lettuce but not iceberg lettuce .